segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

     }
     ```

-2. Navigate to the folder containing `trust-relationship-policy.json` and run the following command to create your IAM role and attach the trust relationship document, replacing `<YOUR_ROLE_NAME>` with the name you want to give the IAM role:
+2. Navigate to the folder containing `trust-relationship-policy.json` and run the following command to create your IAM role and attach the trust relationship document, replacing `<YOUR_ROLE_NAME>` with the name you want to give this IAM role:

     ``` python
     aws iam create-role --role-name <YOUR_ROLE_NAME> --assume-role-policy-document file://trust-relationship-policy.json --description "IAM role for Segment to assume (AWS S3 destination)"